-It should be obvious: if a storage terminal's loading-arm system is to make "sweet music," it must be designing with the needs of the site layout itself, as well as those of the individual components, in mind.
-It's much easier to find that harmonious balance if all loading-arm system components are sourced from the same supplier, one that has many years of experience designing and engineering systems that meet the needs of every unique installation.
+A storage terminal must be designed with the needs and layout of the site, as well as those of the individual components, in mind.
+It's much easier to find that harmonious balance if all loading-arm system components are sourced from the same supplier, one that has many years of experience designed and engineering systems that meet the needs of every unique installation.